 Guy Bengough Award

-The Guy Bengough Award is presented for a paper published by the Institute that makes outstanding contribution to the subject of corrosion and degradation of all types of materials and their controls.
+The Guy Bengough Award is presented annually for published work that makes outstanding contribution to the subject of corrosion and degradation of all types of materials and their controls.

 The winner will receive a medal, a certificate and £450.00